 6. Pensions received in Portugal, encompassing private pension schemes

-For sole traders, freelancers, self-emloyed digital nomads, and individuals operating unincorporated businesses in Portugal, their income is considered personal earnings.
+Sole traders, freelancers, employed digital nomads, and individuals operating unincorporated businesses in Portugal are considered personal earnings.
 As a result, they pay Portuguese income tax instead of corporate tax.

 Capital Gains Tax in Portugal